 October 30th & 31st, How to Identify Roman, Anglo-Saxon and Medieval Pottery The course will introduce students to the practical problems of identifying Roman, Anglo-Saxon and Medieval pottery.
 The types of pottery from each period will be explained and examples will be available for examination.
-A course for those who want to distinguish the many types of pottery found on British sites.
-December 4th to December 9th, Field Trip to Roman Germany See page 9 for details.
+A course for those who want to

+December 4th to December 9th, Field Trip to Roman Germany - the Edge of Empire